scouten/ericscouten.travel/content/2023/12-05+california/index.md

 bounds = {sw = [37.298, -122.738], ne = [47.631, -121.731]}
 cover = "es-4617-030"
 cover_cdn_key = "img/v1/2023/12/es-4617-030"
+cover_alt = "View through a rain-streaked airplane window at Seattle-Tacoma International Airport on an overcast, wet morning, with a blurred jet and taxiway lights beyond and an airfield runway sign marked “34R” in the foreground."
 +++

 I went to California this week for a major event for my team at work.